Smith College Admission Academics Student Life About Smith Offices

 To accommodate Smith College’s pioneering engineering program, and to update and relieve crowding in existing science buildings, the college is building science and engineering facilities in the area of Green Street, Belmont Avenue and West Street.

-Construction has begun on a 140,000-square-foot science and engineering building at the corner of Green Street and Belmont Avenue in 2007.
+Construction on Ford Hall, a 140,000-square-foot science and engineering building at the corner of Green Street and Belmont Avenue, began in 2007.
+The building will open for classes for the Spring, 2010 semester.

 Science and Engineering at Smith